medvedevgroup/SibeliaZ/README.md

 The file name is "blocks_coords.gff"
 2) A MAF file with the whole-genome alignment of the input.
 The file name is "alignment.maf"
-3) A directory with sequences of blocks in FASTA format.
+3) A directory with sequences of blocks in FASTA format that were impossible to align.
 Each file correspond to a block and contains its copies.
 FASTA headers contain the coordinates of all copies of the block in the same format as MAF records, except that fields are separated by a semicolon.

 Parameters affecting accuracy
 =============================